 The verification is possible either via:

 - Post (Please write a letter and enclose the copies of your certificates.
 An example of the letter can be found here.)

 - In person: Please make an appointment firstly and bring your certificates with you.
 Contact: email@example.com or via telephone: +49 (0) 2331.987-4888)

 Studierendensekretariat/Studentisches Auslandsamt, Universitätsstr.
 47 (Block B/Ground floor), 58095 Hagen

 Opening times: Monday to Friday (8:00am until 3:00pm)

 Learn German or improve your language ability.
 The FernUniversität offers in cooperation with the Volkshochschule Hagen German courses for refugees: one at level B1, one at level A2 and another one at level A1 (for new beginners and those who need to retake the beginners’ course).
 This knowledge helps at work, whilst shopping and in many other daily situations.
 At the end of the courses participants will be able to take an exam to gain an A1, A2 or B1 certificate.
-The courses start on April 10th, 2018.
+The next courses will start in October 2018.

 These courses take place in Hagen (no distance learning available!).
 Contact person: Josephine.Vogt@fernuni-hagen.de